Common Culprits of That Cold Feeling in Your Throat and How to Manage It

 - Discomfort after mealtime: Does the cold sensation in your throat come after you've eaten a huge, fatty meal?

 - Hoarseness: Some individuals suffering from GERD experience hoarseness in the throat and then dismiss it as part of the onset of a common cold.
 In GERD, however, the hoarseness is brought about by the leaking of the corrosive stomach acids into the vocal cords and thus, causing irritation.

-- Unpleasant Breath Odor: This is due to the acid and regurgitated partially digested food contents.
+- Unpleasant breath odor: This is due to the acid and regurgitating partially digested food contents.

-- Sore Throat: This symptom can easily be dismissed as a result of seasonal allergies or the common cold.
-In GERD, however, sore throat results from the non-stop irritation brought about by the frequent contact between your stomach acid and your throat.
-So before you attribute the soreness of your throat to influenza, check first whether you've also developed other symptoms related to colds.
+- A sore throat: This symptom can easily be dismissed as a result of seasonal allergies or the common cold.
+In GERD, however, a sore throat results from the non-stop irritation brought about by the frequent contact between your stomach acid and your throat.
+So before you attribute the soreness of your throat to influenza, first check whether you've also developed other symptoms related to colds.

 - Coughing: Coughing and wheezing aren't always due to respiratory causes.
 At times, it can also be caused by the abnormal presence of stomach acid in your lungs.

 - Difficulty swallowing: The never-ending pattern of irritation, damage, and recovery can leave scars in your esophagus.
 This results in thick esophageal tissues which in turn, narrows your esophagus.
 This will cause difficulty in the passage of food.

 - Choking: There may be times when the acid backflow reaches your throat and creates a sensation that's similar to choking.
 This and the cold feeling at the back of your throat may happen while you're sleeping.

 When Should I See a Doctor for GERD?

 - Consult with your doctor the next time you experience a cold feeling in the throat that is accompanied by any of the symptoms mentioned above.